-We are also subject to anti-takeover provisions under Delaware law, which could delay or prevent a change of control.
+We are also subject to anti-takeover provisions under Delaware law, including Section 203 of the DGCL, which could delay or prevent a change of control.
 Together these provisions may make the removal of management more difficult and may discourage transactions that otherwise could involve payment of a premium over prevailing market prices for our securities.
+Any provision of our amended and restated certificate of incorporation, as amended, our amended and restated bylaws or Delaware law that has the effect of delaying, preventing or deterring a change in control could limit the opportunity for our stockholders to receive a premium for their shares of our common stock and could also affect the price that some investors are willing to pay for our common stock.